-A treatment summary will be provided by the treating service to the person and their whānau, and clinicians (including primary care) involved in their follow up care.
+A treatment summary will be provided by the treating service for the person and their whānau and clinicians involved in their follow-up care, including primary care.
 The summary includes:

 - relevant diagnostic tests performed and results - cancer diagnosis, characteristics, stage, and prognosis - treatment received - current toxicities (severity, management and expected outcomes) - interventions and treatment plans from other health providers/professionals - potential long-term and late effects of treatment - supportive care services provided - recommended follow-up and surveillance.